Madhav-Somanath/Anime-Tracker/README.md

 ## About
 A Python app to keep track of your anime progress.
 ## Description
 It's pretty hard to keep track of anime these days.
-I'll probably watch around 5-10 anime per season, so its pretty hard to remember which episode it was the previous week.
+I'll probably watch around 5-10 anime per season, so its quite difficult to remember which episode it was the previous week.
 Was it ep 7?
 Or was it 6?

-Since I was brushing up on Python, I thought I might as well build an app to keep track of all the current anime.

 ## Versions